protontypes/open-sustainable-technology/README.md

 - [Temoa](https://github.com/TemoaProject/temoa) - Tools for Energy Model Optimization and Analysis (Temoa) is an open source modeling framework for conducting energy system analysis.
 - [PowerSystemDataModel](https://github.com/ie3-institute/PowerSystemDataModel) - Provides an extensive data model capable of modeling energy systems with high granularity e.g. for bottom-up simulations.
 - [PyPSA-Eur-Sec](https://github.com/PyPSA/pypsa-eur-sec) - A Sector-Coupled Open Optimisation Model of the European Energy System.
-- [antaresViz](https://github.com/rte-antares-rpackage/antaresViz) - Visualize the results of Antares, an Open Source power system simulator meant to be used by anybody placing value in quantifying the adequacy or the economic performance of interconnected energy systems , at short or remote time horizons.
+- [antaresViz](https://github.com/rte-antares-rpackage/antaresViz) - Visualize the results of Antares, an Open Source power system simulator meant to be used by anybody placing value in quantifying the adequacy or the economic performance of interconnected energy systems, at short or remote time horizons.
 - [antaresRead](https://github.com/rte-antares-rpackage/antaresRead) - Import, manipulate and explore the results of an Antares simulation.
 - [Spine-Toolbox](https://github.com/Spine-project/Spine-Toolbox) - An application to define, manage, and execute various energy system simulation models.
 - [demandlib](https://github.com/oemof/demandlib) - With the demandlib you can create power and heat profiles for various sectors by scaling them to your desired demand.
-- [dieter_py](https://gitlab.com/diw-evu/dieter_public/dieter_py) - A open source power sector optimization model that has been developed to investigate the role of electricity storage and sector coupling options in future scenarios with high shares of renewable energy sources.
+- [dieter_py](https://gitlab.com/diw-evu/dieter_public/dieter_py) - An open source power sector optimization model that has been developed to investigate the role of electricity storage and sector coupling options in future scenarios with high shares of renewable energy sources.
 - [OMEGAlpes](https://gricad-gitlab.univ-grenoble-alpes.fr/omegalpes/omegalpes) - Aims to be an energy systems modeling tool for linear optimization (LP, MILP).
 - [deflex](https://github.com/reegis/deflex) - Flexible multi-regional energy system model for heat, power and mobility.
 - [energy-py-linear](https://github.com/ADGEfficiency/energy-py-linear) - Optimizing energy systems using mixed integer linear programming.